KevinHobart/Active-Directory-Lab/README.md

 ### 5. ↔️[Joining the Windows 11 VM to the Domain and Creating a User](https://github.com/KevinHobart/Active-Directory-Lab/blob/main/AD-Lab_Setup/Join-Windows11-VM-to-Domain.md)

 - Verify that the Windows 11 VM can resolve the domain and can ping the Domain Controller.
-- Rename the Windows 11 VM (e.g. `WS01`), then join it to the Active Directory domain.
+- Rename the Windows 11 VM, then join it to the Active Directory domain.
 - Restart the Windows 11 VM and log in as the local Administrator after joining.
 - On the Server VM, create a new Active Directory user in **Active Directory Users and Computers**.
 - Log in to the Windows 11 VM with the new domain user credentials to confirm successful setup.